Books of 2019

-Despite often finding myself contemporaneously scribbling notes and thoughts whilst reading, I have never quite managed to make it second nature despite very much wanting to.
-Indeed, I have found that writing notes not merely increases my understanding and retention as I am reading, it also nudges me towards critically examining the content I am consuming.
-Tangentially inspired by Mortimer J. Adler’s How to Read a Book, and with Goodread’s annual Reading Challenge in mind, this is my attempt of trying to read more books in a more deliberate manner.
+Although often finding myself scribbling notes and thoughts while reading, I have never quite managed to make it second nature.
+This despite the fact that doing so increased both my understanding and subsequent retention; as well as nudged me towards critically examining the actual content.
+As such, inspired by Mortimer J. Adler’s How to Read a Book, and with Goodread’s annual Reading Challenge in mind, this is my attempt of trying to read more books in a more deliberate manner.

 We see a coherent world that we extrapolate from our interaction with the universe, organized in simplistic terms that our devastatingly stupid brain is capable of handling. — Carlo Rovelli in The Order of Time.